 In 2017, Fyre was billed as a luxury music festival, advertised almost exclusively on social media.
 Ads featured supermodels such as Kendall Jenner, Bella Hadid, and Emily Ratajkowski cruising on yachts and partying on the beach.
 Accommodations were described as luxury tents or beachside villas.

 The reality was different.

-When the over 400 guests arrived, was that tents were the same ones used by the Federal Emergency Management Agency as emergency shelters.
+When the more than 400 guests arrived, the tents were the same ones used by the Federal Emergency Management Agency as emergency shelters.
 Mattresses were soaked, luggage was not delivered, and many of the promised acts cancelled days before the event.